Ram4Gamer/SolarHub/README.md

-hi there, this is wHub.
+hi there, this is SolarHub.
 You can use this source code to make your own Hub plugin enjoy